MobilityData/gtfs-validator/RULES.md

 ### invalid_url

 Value of field with type `url` is not valid.
 Definitions for valid URLs are quite vague.
-We perform strict validation in the upstream using the Apache Commons UrlValidator.
+We perform strict validation using the Apache Commons UrlValidator.

 #### References
 * [Field Types Description](http://gtfs.org/reference/static/#field-types)